o42a/o42a-doc/contents/docs/objects/inheritance.md

 The value type of inherited object should remain the same.
 That is, if ancestor has an _integer_ value, an inherited object can't be updated to have a _float_ one.
 The only exception is a _void_: it can be overridden with definition of any type.
-Thats how `Integer` object inherits `Void` despite it has a different value type.
+That's how `Integer` object inherits `Void` despite it has a different value type.